CommonWealthRobotics/CommonWealthRobotics.github.io/content/SimpleJavaTutorial/index.md

 ---
 tutorial: true
-title: "A Simple Java Tutorial"
+title: A Simple Java Tutorial
 order: 6
 ---
 A simple tutorial teaching the basics of java programming.